Singapore in Three Acts: A Journey Through Gardens, Skylines & Culture

 7. Singapore Flyer (panoramic views)

-8. Merlion Park (short walk from Flyer area)
+8. Merlion Park (a short walk from the Flyer area)

 9. Singapore River Cruise – Clarke Quay (enjoy the scenic ride)